 For the last four years, Alex has spent his time in Colorado Springs, Colorado, at the Air Force Academy.
 Before he left, he Googled, “How many Waffle House locations in Colorado Springs?” and three showed up on the map.

-He spends his time balancing research projects in the ASDL with his main focus on his project for the Defense Advanced Research Projects Agency (DARPA), which invests in technologies supporting national security.
+These days, he spends his time balancing research projects in the ASDL, focusing mainly on a project sponsored by the Defense Advanced Research Projects Agency (DARPA), which invests in technologies supporting national security.

 Van Der Linden’s research focuses on active flow control (AFC), an evolving field of fluid dynamics.
 His goal is to demonstrate significant efficiency benefits of AFC in an effort to make improvements in aircraft cost, weight, performance, and reliability.